-The most commonly used CMS platform in the sample is WordPress.
-The top 3 CMSs by the number of users alone are all monolithic solutions: WordPress, Adobe Experience Manager, and Webflow.
+The most commonly used CMS platform in the sample is WordPress, which led by nearly 100 respondents.
+The top 6 CMSs by the number of users alone are all monolithic solutions: Wordpress, Adobe Experience Manager, Webflo, Magento, HubSpot, and Drupal.

-While monolithic systems made up the majority of the sample at 44%, headless systems were very close behind at 41%.
-Other choices (such as page builders, web apps, and custom CMSs) came in last with 15% of respondents.
+While monolithic systems made up the majority of the sample at 48%, headless systems still claimed 36%.
+Other choices (such as page builders, web apps, and custom CMSs) came in last with 16% of respondents.
 When compared to the State of CMS 2022, there is a small difference present: the use of headless CMS has increased by roughly 1% and the use of monolithic CMS decreased by roughly 2%.